(Buffalo, New York, August 2, 1894 – New York City, November 7, 1949).1

 Brown’s father was an executive of the Central Electric Company in Chicago.2 After attending St. Mark’s School in Massachusetts, Brown studied at Princeton, receiving his B.A. in 1917.3 While at Princeton, he was a student at the privately funded Princeton Aviation School prior to joining the Signal Corps.
 He went on to attend ground school at Princeton’s School of Military Aeronautics, from which he graduated August 25, 1917.4 Princeton had planes in which aviation students received some instruction.
 Brown was thus probably one of those few among the second Oxford detachment who had had some flying experience prior to R.F.C. training.

-Like the majority of the men in his ground school class, Brown chose or was chosen for flight training in Italy and sailed as one of the 150 cadets of the “Italian” or “second Oxford detachment” to England on the Carmania.5 They departed New York for Halifax on September 18, 1917, and departed Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
+Along with about half of the men in his ground school class, Brown chose or was chosen for flight training in Italy and sailed as one of the 150 men of the “Italian” or “second Oxford detachment” to England on the Carmania.5 They departed New York for Halifax on September 18, 1917, and departed Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
 On arrival at Liverpool October 2, 1917, the men learned that a mix-up had occurred and that they were to remain in England rather than proceeding to Italy.

 On November 3, 1917, Brown went with most of the detachment to machine gun school at Harrowby Camp, near Grantham in Lincolnshire.8 About two weeks later it was determined that fifty of the cadets could go to training squadrons, and on November 19, 1917, Brown and nine other cadets left for Thetford.9 The entry for November 17, 1917, in War Birds includes the remark: “Cal, Curtis, Brown, Fry and I [Grider] are ordered to Thetford to learn to fly at last.
 This is the final bust-up of the Italian Detachment.”
 There were at least two training squadrons at Thetford, 12 and 25; Brown, again rooming with Curtis, was presumably assigned to 12 and began his training on Maurice Farman Shorthorns.10